|

 ..view other reports for different trips

-You will stay at the hotel for 6 nights.
-It is a nice 4-star hotel on the river.
+It is a modern 4 star hotel built directly on the Garavogue river.
 Towering dramatically over the banks of the Garavogue river, The Glasshouse is the first design hotel of its kind in Ireland - a glittering beacon of quirkiness and color, in the center of one of Ireland's emerging vibrant and scenic cities.
 Through cutting-edge design and architecture, The Glasshouse has set a completely new standard of luxury accommodation.

 The Glasshouse Breakfast Buffet is served in 'The Kitchen' each morning, and consists of fruit salads, juices, muesli, and a wide selection of breads and pastries.
 A full Irish Breakfast with fresh coffee or tea is also available.